West of Zanzibar (1954 film): Production

 Where No Vultures Fly had been one of the biggest hits at the British box office in 1951 so Ealing Studios decided to make a sequel with the same star, director and producer, and again in association with the Schlesinger Organisation.
 Dinah Sheridan was replaced by Sheila Sim.
 At one stage it was planned for the film to be shot in 3-D but this did not happen.

 Like the first film, it was shot on location in Africa.
 The unit arrived in Nairobi in January 1953.

 It was one of the few films Steel made at his peak where he was not in support of an older male actor.

 Soundtrack

 A popular local dance song during the shoot was a Swahili folk song called "Jambo Sigara Baridl".
 The filmmakers liked the melody so much they decided to include it as background music.
-Then it was decided to prepare an English version of the song, with Anthony Steel singing lead vocals, along with a band, the Radio Revellers.
+Then it was decided to prepare an English version of the song, with Anthony Steel singing lead vocals, along with the popular London-based quartet, The Radio Revellers, led by Arthur Reed, Freddie Holmes, Stan Emeney, and Alwyn Fernhead.
 When asked if he could sing, Steel replied, "Apart from making gurgling noises in the bath, I've never tried."
 Steel recorded the song anyway and it was a success on the charts.